yingweiwo

 Hepatotoxicity

-A 16-day-old breastfed infant developed metabolic acidosis with a salicylate serum level of 240 mg/L and salicylate metabolites in the urine.
-The mother was taking 3.9 grams daily of aspirin for arthritis, and salicylate in breastmilk probably caused the infant's illness, but the possibility of direct administration to the infant could not be ruled out.
+A 16-day-old breastfed infant developed metabolic acidosis with a serum salicylate level of 240 mg/L, and salicylate metabolites were also detected in the urine.
+The mother was taking 3.9 grams of aspirin daily for arthritis; salicylates in breast milk may have contributed to the infant's illness, but the possibility of direct ingestion of salicylates by the infant cannot be ruled out.

 References